morvencao/kube-sidecar-injector/medium-article.md

     }
 }()
 ```
-Explaination for the above code:
+Explanation for the above code:

 - `sidecarCfgFile` contains sidecar injector template defined in `ConfigMap` below.
 - `certFile` and `keyFile` key pair that will be needed for TLS communication between `apiserver` and `webhook server`.
-- it will start a https server which listen on 443 on path '/mutate'.
-Next we'll focus on the handler function `serve`.
+- Line 19 starts https server listening on 443 on path '/mutate'.

+Next we'll focus on the main logic of handler function `serve`:
 ```
 // Serve method for webhook server func (whsvr *WebhookServer) serve(w http.ResponseWriter, r *http.Request) {